mdrudi/comic/README.md

+# Framework
-This software is under development into the work package [WP6 Assessmento of Good Environmental Status for the oceans and seas] (http://www.melodiesproject.eu/node/35), in project [MELODIES - http://www.melodiesproject.eu] (http://www.melodiesproject.eu) .
+The **C**alculator f**O**r **M**arine **I**ndicators and **C**haracteristic - **COMIC** - is a software under development into the work package
+[WP6 Assessmento of Good Environmental Status for the oceans and seas] (http://www.melodiesproject.eu/node/35), in project [MELODIES - http://www.melodiesproject.eu] (http://www.melodiesproject.eu) .

-**The MELODIES project - Maximizing the Exploitation of Linked Open Data In Enterprose and Science** :
-Aims to demonstrate the business and scientific benefits of releasing data openly through real applications .
+**The MELODIES project - Maximizing the Exploitation of Linked Open Data In Enterprose and Science** : this project aims to demonstrate the business and scientific benefits of releasing data openly through real applications .

-**WP6 Assessmento of Good Environmental Status for the oceans and seas** : a new services in development within the MELODIES project, for the assessment of GES (Good Environmental Status) and support its achievement by 2020 as defined in [Marine Strategy Framework Directive - DIRECTIVE 2008/56/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL] (http://ec.europa.eu/environment/marine/eu-coast-and-marine-policy/marine-strategy-framework-directive/index_en.htm)
+**WP6 Assessment of Good Environmental Status for the oceans and seas** : a new services in development within the MELODIES project, for the assessment of GES (Good Environmental Status) and support its achievement by 2020 as defined in [Marine Strategy Framework Directive - DIRECTIVE 2008/56/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL] (http://ec.europa.eu/environment/marine/eu-coast-and-marine-policy/marine-strategy-framework-directive/index_en.htm)

-# Interpolation Toolbox
+# COMIC

-Toolbox aims to compute GES characteristics and indicators.
+This software aims to compute GES characteristics and indicators from multi-year Earth data, available as [open data](https://open-data.europa.eu/en/data)

-The initial design took into consideration issues related to the huge volume of available data for input, hence the performance requirements in such kind of application, and the efficiency in computation and data access, due to the growing relevance of the [sustainability](http://ec.europa.eu/environment/eussd/) issue.
+The initial design took into consideration issues related to the huge volume of available inputs, hence the performance requirements, due to such kind of application, and the efficiency in computation and data access, due to the growing relevance of the [sustainability](http://ec.europa.eu/environment/eussd/) issue.
 The development is based as much as possible on criteria for software and technology reusability.